THE AIMS FESTIVAL ORCHESTRA 2026

 • Participation in the Orchestra is mandatory for selected students, except if there is a justified reason.

 • The arrival will be before the start of the Wind Academy.
-Selected students have to arrive in Solsona on Wednesday, the 6th of August before 6pm.
+Selected students have to arrive in Solsona on Tuesday, August 11th before 6pm.

-• Price: there are no additional costs, and it will include accommodation and breakfast from the 7th to the 10th of August (3 nights) and lunch from the 8th to the 10th of August (both days included).
+• Price: there are no additional costs, and it will include accommodation and breakfast from the 11th to the 15th of August, and lunch from the 12th to the 15th of August (both days included).

 Conductor